everpeace/cookbook-mesos/README.md

 ### mesos::mesosphere

-Install mesos using mesosphere's mesos package.
+Install mesos using Mesosphere's mesos package.
 You can also install zookeeper package by `node[:mesos][:mesosphere][:with_zookeeper]` if required because Mesosphere's mesos package doesn't include zookeeper.

 ### mesos::master